 So many lies.
-Lies we live in, lies we believe, lies we speak.
-Perceptions we cling to with no more truth than the fairy tales we make up, with egos and feelings creating the constructs that support our lies so we can live with them in peace.
-We invent realities that conveniently cater to the most selfish, lazy, ignorant parts of ourselves and then we lie some more to negate responsibility for the damage they create.
-We focus on everything but the sickness in our own hearts.
-We are lazy, we are selfish, we don’t like seeing truth, and we’d rather discredit it and the people who speak it rather than move beyond our own ignorance.
+Lies spoken, lies believed, lies lived.
+Perceptions clung to with no more truth than the fairy tales we watch on TV, with egos and feelings creating the constructs that support them.
+Evading the cognitive dissonance inherent in the difference between reality and belief.
+Inventing realities that conveniently cater to the most selfish, lazy, ignorant parts of ourselves and then lying some more to negate responsibility.
+Focusing on everything but the sickness in our own hearts.
+We are lazy, we are selfish, we hate the truth, and we’d rather discredit it and the people who speak it than move beyond our own ignorance and humble ourselves.

-We cling to our lies with our lives.
-We love our fantasies about who we are and what the world is like.
-We harbor them, foster them, and we protect them.
-At best, we avoid the people who don’t follow along with them.
-At worst, we seek to discredit them.
-We either take the cowardly way and become passive aggressive, or we outright destroy them with gross displays of power and dominance.
-Both are equally sick and evidence of our disease.
-The slightest break in our self-deception, we turn into ravenous lions ready to spill blood at a moment’s notice.
+We so love our own fantasies about who we are and what the world is like.
+We harbor them, foster them, and fight everything that hints that maybe, just maybe, it’s all a lie.
+At best, we avoid the people who disagree.
+At worst, we seek to destroy.
+The slightest break in our self-deception and we turn into ravenous lions ready to spill blood at a moment’s notice.
 Sometimes only moments after we’ve portrayed ourselves as innocent little kittens.
 How deceived we are.
-In one way or another, we kill the seers and their truth in order to protect our lies…our self-image…and the made-up constructs that keep us safe from admitting fault or taking personal responsibility.
+In one way or another, we kill the seers and their truth-tellers in order to protect our lies…our self-image…and the made-up constructs that keep us safe from admitting fault or taking personal responsibility.
 In our most authentic core, we are murderers and liars.

 We wonder.
 We wonder why the God of the Old Testament was “angry” and why the God of the New Testament had to die.
-We do not see that every ounce of His anger is just and that we are this sick from the moment we are born.
-Jesus died because He spoke the truth to people who did not want to hear it…people who held the power to put Him on the cross to shut him up…and did.
+We do not see that every ounce of His anger is rightful and just.
+Jesus died because He spoke the truth to people who did not want to hear it…people who held the power to put Him on the cross to shut him up…and they did.
 It was the only way to create a possibility for us to be cured and God wanted that more than his own comfort.
 Without the cross, we would be lost in our sickness forever.
 Because of the cross, we now have a choice…a possibility to be cured.

 “If anyone comes to me and does not hate father and mother, wife and children, brothers and sisters—yes, even their own life—such a person cannot be my disciple.
 And whoever does not carry their cross and follow me cannot be my disciple….
 In the same way, those of you who do not give up everything you have cannot be my disciples.”